-- A. To be driven over a prescribed course of numbered obstacles (traffic cones with balls to similar objects placed on top).
+- A. Cones courses are designed to test the ability of both the horse and driver to execute precision movements. - B. To be driven over a prescribed course of numbered obstacles (traffic cones with balls or similar objects placed on top).
 The numbers are to be placed on the right side of the obstacles.
-The number of obstacles to be proportionate to the dimension of the driver area, no to exceed 20 obstacles. - B. After passing the starting line, the driver shall proceed through each obstacle in order to the designated finish line. - C. Course faults are assessed as penalty seconds and are added to the driver's elapsed time.
-Placings are determined on a low total time basis.
-Ties for first will be decided by a drive-off. - D. Obstacle widths are to be set 60 inches (5 feet) apart. - E. Cantering will not be permitted. - F. Penalties - 1.
-Knocking over start or finish marker-5 seconds - 2.
-Knocking down or dislodging obstacle-5 seconds - 3.
-Break to canter
+After passing the starting line, the driver shall proceed through each obstacle in order to the designated finish line. - C. The number of obstacles to be proportionate to the dimension of the driver area, no to exceed 10 obstacles. - D. Course faults are assessed as penalty seconds and are added to the driver's elapsed time.
+Placings are determined on a low total time basis. - E. Obstacle widths are to be set 60 inches (5 feet) apart. - F. Cantering will not be permitted. - G. Penalties - A penalty of 5 seconds is added to the final time for each ball or obstacle dislodged.
+Placings then are determined on low total time plus penalty points. - Break of gait into lope/canter for more than 2 strides is a penalty of 5 seconds added to the final time